Rewards Purchases Representative APR (Variable) Balance Transfers

 - Collect points on all purchases

-- Double points in all UK supermarkets and petrol stations
+- Double points in all UK supermarkets, petrol stations and Transport for London

 - Triple points at selected Freedom partners

-- Rewards range from the high street, online favourites and places to eat and drink, to top entertainment and days out
+- Rewards range from the high street, online favorites and places to eat and drink, to top entertainment and days out

 Representative Example: Based on a credit limit of £1,200 charged at 18.9% (variable) p.a. for purchases.
 Representative 18.9% APR (variable).